Tadworth: Sport

 Tadworth has a Non-League football club Banstead Athletic F.C. who play at Merland Rise.

 Tadworth Athletic Club is Tadworth's local running club with men's and women's teams.
 Formed in 1981, they train on local roads in the winter and on the Downs in the summer every Tuesday evening.
 The teams participate in the Surrey Cross-Country League and the Surrey Road Running League.
 The men's team, led by David Williamson, won the Surrey Road League in 2012.
-The club caters for all abilities up to and including a number of sub 3hr Marathon runners.
 Each January, the club organises the Tadworth Ten race that attracts hundreds of runners.
 It starts and ends at Epsom Downs Racecourse and passes through Tadworth and Walton-on-the-Hill.

 Tadworth Cricket Club is situated opposite the Duke's Head Pub, on the south-east side of the B2032.
-It has picturesque grounds surrounded by woodland and with the lighting from the pubs opposite illuminating it on a summer's evening.
+It has picturesque grounds surrounded by woodland.
 The club was founded in 1903, and at that time the club was originally based at a site some 400 yards north of where it is currently situated.
-It is not known exactly when the club moved to its present site, but it is believed to be before the First World War.
-The 'Green' was substantially smaller then and lacked a pavilion.
+It is not known exactly when the club moved to its present site, but it is believed to be before World War I. The 'Green' was substantially smaller then and lacked a pavilion.

 In 1951 the club members built a new pavilion near the present site.
-It, along with the whole of the clubs' records and ground equipment, were destroyed by fire.
+The pavilion, along with the whole of the clubs' records and ground equipment, were destroyed by fire.
 The new pavilion was opened by Alf Gover (formerly of Surrey CCC and England) during Tadworth Village week in 1993.
 During the summer months, cricket is played at the ground by members of the Club.
-The club has three adult teams, two of which play on Saturday afternoons in the Surrey Downs League, and the other plays Sundays.
-The club also has a thriving colts section, with players aged 8–16 who play competitive cricket in the NEC Surrey Colts League.